cnrancher/docs/content/rancher/v2.x/en/project-admin/tools/pipelines/_index.md

 1. Click **Authenticate**.

 >**Note:**
 > Bitbucket server needs to do SSL verification when sending webhooks to Rancher.
-Please ensure that Rancher server's certificate is trusted by the Bitbucket server.
+Please ensure that Rancher Server's certificate is trusted by the Bitbucket server.
 There are two options:
 >
-> 1. Setup Rancher server with a certificate from a trusted CA.
+> 1. Setup Rancher Server with a certificate from a trusted CA.
-> 1. If you're using self-signed certificates, import Rancher server's certificate to the Bitbucket server.
+> 1. If you're using self-signed certificates, import Rancher Server's certificate to the Bitbucket server.
 For instructions, see the Bitbucket server documentation for [configuring self-signed certificates](https://confluence.atlassian.com/bitbucketserver/if-you-use-self-signed-certificates-938028692.html).
 >
 {{% /tab %}}
 {{% /tabs %}}